 Market Intelligence Ltd - May 2018

-This Policy sets out the obligations of Market Intelligence Ltd, a company registered in United Kingdom under number 1142 312, whose registered office is at 132 Wandsworth Road, London SW8 2LB (“the Company”) regarding data protection and the rights of customers and business contacts (“data subjects”) in respect of their personal data under EU Regulation 2016/679 General Data Protection Regulation (“GDPR”).
+This Policy sets out the obligations of Market Intelligence Ltd, a company registered in United Kingdom under number 1142 312, whose registered office is at The Food Exchange, New Covent Garden Market, London, United Kingdon SW8 5EL (“the Company”) regarding data protection and the rights of customers and business contacts (“data subjects”) in respect of their personal data under EU Regulation 2016/679 General Data Protection Regulation (“GDPR”).

 The GDPR defines “personal data” as any information relating to an identified or identifiable natural person (a “data subject”); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.